wercker-labs/wercker-blog/source/posts/2013-06-10-Streamlining-Middleman-Deploys-to-s3.md

 Now it is time to define your build process.
 This is the pipeline that is run each time changes are pushed to the git repository.

-Create a new file called `wercker.yml` in the root of your repository with the following content:
+Create a new file called `wercker.yml` in the root of your repository with the following content (please make sure you indent the wercker.yml file correctly):

 ```yaml
 box: wercker/ruby